AytekinYaliz/ylz.poc.client-ts/examples/js.md

 ### EXECUTION STACK ###

 The information about a function run is stored in its Execution Context.
 One function call has exactly one EC associated with it.
-EC of a function is *this* of the function.

 ```javascript
 function pow(x, n) {